olololoe110399/duynn/README.md

-## A mobile developer (Android, ReactNative)
-## Currently learning Flutter and working as a ReactNative developer
+## A mobile developer (Android, ReactNative) <br> Currently learning Flutter and working as a ReactNative developer

 ### Contact me